crazyvector/Angular-Cross-Section-Calculator/README.md

 ** To store it in a log file, run ./run_program.sh > log.txt in the main folder.**

 To convert the raw files, you need different programs that were not included in this repository.
 They are convert.cpp and faster2spectra.cpp.
-To run the program, run ./conversie.sh in the main folder.
+To run the program, copy the program in your desired folder and run ./conversie.sh there.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------